aurelia/ui-virtualization/README.md

 }
 ```
 The `virtual-repeat-next` attribute can accept a function, a promise, or a function that returns a promise.
-The bound function will be called when the scroll container has reached a point where there are no more items to move into the DOM (i.e. when it reaches the end of a list).
+The bound function will be called when the scroll container has reached a point where there are no more items to move into the DOM (i.e. when it reaches the end of a list, either from the top or the bottom).
+There are three parameters that are passed to the function (`getMore(topIndex, isAtBottom, isAtTop)`) which helps determine the behavior or amount of items to get during scrolling.
+1. `topIndex` - A integer value that represents the current item that exists at the top of the rendered items in the DOM.
+2. `isAtBottom` - A boolean value that indicates whether the list has been scrolled to the bottom of the items list.
+3. `isAtTop` - A boolean value that indicates whether the list has been scrolled to the top of the items list.

 ## [Demo](http://aurelia.io/ui-virtualization/)